 Scotland County’s School Board remains committed to consolidating, remodeling and building its new $41 million school.
 Since the average new school in America now costs $80 million, we’re guessing our new school will cost at least that.

 Remodeling existing schools will cost tens of millions more and busing students to outlying facilities will add millions on top of that.

 How any of this is supposed to rectify the County’s absolutely horrible ‘educational’ metrics is anybody’s guess.

 This nation was built in one room school houses.
-Today’s dysfunctional, bloated public education system simply can’t compete.
-Here’s a test 8th grade students were required to master over 100 years ago, before being permitted to advance to high school.
+Today’s dysfunctional, bloated public education industry simply can’t compete.
+Here’s a test 8th grade students were required to master over 100 years ago before being permitted to advance to high school.
 Few of today’s high school or even college graduates could pass this test.
 Can today’s ‘educators’ pass it?
 Can You?

 Throughout human history, ignorance, serfdom and enslavement have been the norm.
 Education and knowledge were reserved for a privileged few at the top of the food chain.
 Universal public education promised to ameliorate this condition.

 Unfortunately, it was co-opted and used to mold the lower classes into compliant, obedient worker bees that don’t complain, protest, need slave masters or even overseers.
 Constant brainwashing with trendy political agendas assures victims aren’t even unaware of their own enslavement.
 Talk about progressive!
-Contented cows really do produce better milk.
+Contented cows really do produce more milk.

 This social engineering model worked well until the Internet began offering ‘knowledge on demand’ to all who seek it.
 Ignorance and enslavement would now be strictly by choice.

 ‘You can lead a horse to water, but you can’t make him drink’.
 Given a choice, most prefer to remain ignorant, seeking diversion through sports, entertainment, gaming, social media, drugs and porn.
 Those wanting to keep us enslaved prefer things this way, guaranteeing a never ending smorgasbord of trash, filth and sleaze.